erikdubois/Ultimate-Linux-Mint-18-Xfce/README.md

 https://github.com/horst3180/Arc-theme

 or you install it via the script.
-It is a darker theme.
+It is a dark blueish theme.

 ![Screenshots](http://i.imgur.com/TOvgmEH.jpg)